aarushikhurana-dev/j124finalprojectaarushik/README.md

 ![Average Popularity of Explicit vs. Non Explicit Songs](chart2.png)

 Explicit songs had an average popularity score of approximately 36.5 compared with 32.9 for non-explicit songs.
-While explicit tracks were somewhat more popular on average, the difference was relatively small and does not suggest that explicit content alone explains popularity
+While explicit tracks were somewhat more popular on average, the difference was relatively small and does not suggest that explicit content alone explains popularity.

 ## Genre and Popularity Distribution